 Not only for football fanatics or athletes!
 One of Chow’s most iconic, hilarious, and successful productions, Shaolin Soccer is a sports-comedy film directed by the funnyman himself.
-After an unfortunate and fateful mistake that cost him his professional career, an ex-football player named Fung meets Sing, a master of Shaolin kung fu, whose goal in life is to promote the art of kung fu and its spiritual and practical benefits to modern society.
+After an unfortunate and fateful mistake that cost him his professional career, an ex-football player named Fung (Ng Man-tat) meets Sing (Stephen Chow), a master of Shaolin kung fu, whose goal in life is to promote the art of kung fu and its spiritual and practical benefits to modern society.
 Inspired, the retired athlete offers to coach Sing in football, while Sing sees it as the perfect opportunity to promote his agenda.
 He reconciles with his former Shaolin brothers to form an undefeatable team, adding kung fu to the sport as a twist.

 This comedic masterpiece needs no introduction.
 Kung Fu Hustle is Stephen Chow’s award-winning action-comedy flick and one of his most popular films to date.
 Set in 1940s Shanghai, the plot centres around a wannabe gangster named Sing, whose greatest aspiration is to join the notorious Axe Gang.
 In order to prove himself worthy, he tries to extort the inhabitants of a rundown settlement, and a series of misadventures ensues as the residents and their fearsome landlady exhibit extraordinary powers and kung fu talent in defending their turf.